 A shunt would connect an artery from the heart with an artery going to the lungs.
 Vivien next made a small needle.
 It could be used on babies to suture the arteries.
 Then Vivien successfully performed the procedure on animals.

-The two physicians received national and international recognition.
+The Drs.
+Blalock and Taussig received national and international recognition.
 They were nominated for a Nobel prize.
 But Vivien Thomas’s name was never mentioned.

 Vivien Thomas’s Portrait At Johns Hopkins

 It wasn’t until 1971, that Vivien Thomas was publicly recognized for his contribution to medical science.
-His portrait hangs in the Blalock Building at Johns Hopkins.
-Directly across the hall is Dr. Blalock’s portrait.
-Johns Hopkins University honored Vivien Thomas with an honorary Doctor of Laws degree in 1976.
+Today, his portrait hangs in the Blalock Building at Johns Hopkins directly across the hall from Dr. Blalock’s portrait.
+In 1976, Johns Hopkins University honored Vivien Thomas with an honorary Doctor of Laws degree.

-With author Gwendolyn Hooks’s book Tiny Stitches, children can read and learn about the dedicated medical researcher.
+With author Gwendolyn Hooks’s book Tiny Stitches, children can read and learn about Vivien Thomas a dedicated medical researcher.
 He overcame racial prejudice to save the lives of “blue babies.”
-Visit Gwendolyn Hooks at:gwendolynhooks.com
+Visit Gwendolyn Hooks at:http://gwendolynhooks.com

 Young Carl Sagan looked up at the night sky and wondered, “What are stars?”
 A question he seemed to ask over and over.